Ayush-B7/How-to-Play-Piano/README.md

 - Focus on transistioning between different chords smoothly with both hands

 7. Improving Rhythm and Timing
-- Rhythm is essential to muscial performance
+- Rhythm is essential to musical performance
 - Practicing with a metronome to keep time can help you develop your internal clock
 - Practice playing the same simple song at different tempos